 Preheat the oven to 170 degrees (150 fan)

 Prepare a 22cm springform or loose bottomed cake tin.
-Grease the sides, and line the bottom with greased baking powder.
+Grease the sides, and line the bottom with greased baking paper.

 Break the eggs into a large mixing bowl, and add the honey, applesauce, olive oil and almond extract if using.
 Beat well until pale and frothy.
-I prefer to use a handheld mixer, but you could also whisk the mixture by hand.
+I prefer to use a handheld mixer, but you could make the batter with a hand whisk.